rust-lang/rust/text/0000-must-use-functions.md

 text matches for `let _ =`) and 4 in the servo/servo (vs. 55 `let _
 =`).
 Yet another way to write this is `drop(foo())`, although neither this nor `let _ =` have the method chaining style.

+Marking functions `#[must_use]` is a breaking change in certain cases, e.g. if someone is ignoring their result and has the relevant lint (or warnings in general) set to be an error.
+This is a general problem of improving/expanding lints.

 # Alternatives